Architecture of City Hall

 The stairwells that lead off the lobby are clad with polished marble panels, with black marble baseboards and floor detailing.
 The stair treads are a different colour of marble.
 The gold-leafed ceilings are highlighted with centred streamline banding.
 Octagonal newel posts mark the landings, and elegantly simple solid brass handrails are mounted on the inside walls.

 Near the south entry (facing 12th Avenue) is the elevator lobby.
 The low-banded ceiling is finished with gold leaf, and the walls are clad with polished marble.
 The solid-brass elevator surrounds and doors are original, and the period fixtures and fittings have also survived.
 The cast brass building directory on the west wall is also part of the original design.
 The elevator cabs retain their superb rich inlaid wood marquetry and period light fixtures.

-On the third floor, the ceremonial and formal spaces including the Council Chambers are substantially intact.
-The chambers are two storeys in height, with a rear wall balcony, central inset clock, high windows, large brass wall sconces, and beautifully veneered wall panels.
+On the third floor, the ceremonial and formal spaces including the Council Chamber are substantially intact.
+The Chamber is two storeys in height, with a rear wall balcony, central inset clock, high windows, large brass wall sconces, and beautifully veneered wall panels.
 The woodwork is lovingly detailed, and is very well preserved.
-The four large modernistic cast brass suspended chandeliers, with obscure glass insets, still light the Chambers.
+The four large modernistic cast brass suspended chandeliers, with obscure glass insets, still light the Chamber.

-Near the council chambers, the City's official mace rests in a display case.
+Near the Council Chamber, the City's official mace rests in a display case.
 The walls and additional display cases offer views of photographs, gifts, and artwork from Vancouver's sister cities.

 Visit Vancouver's City Hall

 City Hall is located at 453 West 12th Avenue.
-Visitors can view the lobby, stairwells, elevator, and third floor council chambers Monday to Friday between 8:30am and 5pm.
+Visitors can view the lobby, stairwells, elevator, and third floor Council Chamber Monday to Friday between 8:30am and 5pm.
 Vancouver City Hall is closed Saturday and Sunday.